learnlatex/learnlatex.github.io/en/more-10.md

 \end{document}
 ```

-In addition there are variants of the alignments environments ending
+In addition there are variants of the alignment environments ending
-in `ed` that make a subterm of a larger display for example `aligned` and
+in `ed` that make a subterm of a larger display for example, `aligned` and
 `gathered`.

 # Bold Math